-- Sites meet with Parent Teacher Association (PTA), School Site Council (SSC), student leadership and staff to review LCAP actions. - Meeting with Key Education Partner Groups: Irvine Unified Council Parent Teacher Association (IUCPTA), District English Learner Advisory Committee (DELAC), and IUCPTA Student Advocacy Group. - Students in grades 7, 9 and 11 participate in California Healthy Kids Survey (CHKS) - Meeting with all principal groups to discuss site needs based on SPSA needs assessment.
-ES 9/2/21 and 3/17/22; MS 9/8/21 and 2/23/22; HS 9/9/21 and 2/24/22 - Needs Assessment Activity with Key educational partners and other parent groups.
-Based on previous survey results identifying causes and potential solutions for student stress, parent engagement, rigor, technology usage, and others.
+- Sites meet with Parent Teacher Association (PTA), School Site Council (SSC), student leadership and staff to review LCAP actions. - Meeting with Key Education Partner Groups: Irvine Unified Council Parent Teacher Association (IUCPTA), District English Learner Advisory Committee (DELAC), Special Education CAC, Student Advisory Council, and IUCPTA Student Advocacy Group. - Needs Assessment Activity with Key educational partners and other parent groups.
+Based on previous survey results identifying causes and potential solutions for student stress, parent engagement, rigor, technology usage, and others. - \ Meeting with all principal groups to discuss needs based on SPSA needs assessment.
+Elementary- 1/12/23, Middle School-1/12/23, and High School 1/11/23.

-In Winter 2021, The District held meetings with stakeholders to conduct a needs assessment to gather input and suggestions regarding LCAP priorities.
-During the activity, District staff presented questions about areas of need that were identified by looking at data from DataQuest, local indicators, and Annual survey.
+In Winter 2022, The District held meetings with stakeholders to conduct a needs assessment to gather input and suggestions regarding LCAP priorities.
+During the activity, District staff presented questions about areas of need that were identified by looking at data from the CA Dashboard, DataQuest, local indicators, and Annual survey.
 Educational partners were asked to provide input and consider the following items: How the District could improve on the areas identified on the Annual Survey and local indicators; what could be the causes of students reflecting different performance bands within specific subgroups or in certain areas; and, what were some potential solutions.
-Information gathered from the needs assessment was instrumental in informing planned LCAP action items for the new 2021-24 LCAP cycle.
-Information gathered from the needs assessment was instrumental in determining proposed actions for the 2022-23 LCAP.
-Needs assessment data was gathered at the following meetings:
+Information gathered from the needs assessment was instrumental in informing planned LCAP action items for the 2021-24 LCAP cycle.
+Information gathered from the needs assessment was instrumental in determining proposed actions for the 2023-24 LCAP.
+Action Item priority data was gathered at the following meetings:

-IUCPTA - 2/16/22
+IUCPTA - 1/30/23

-IUCPTA Student Advocacy Group: 2/9/22
+IUCPTA Student Advocacy Group: 3/1/23

-DELAC - 2/17/22
+DELAC - 2/28/23

-CAC -SPED - 2/17/22
+CAC -SPED - 3/1/23